EmotionCognitionLab/ET-remove-artifacts/README.md

 ### Formatting the Data Structure

-The GUI reads pupillometry data from a Matlab data structure "S".
-You'll store each set of pupillometry in seperate indices of this structure.
+The application loads in pupillometry data from a Matlab data structure variable S. The data structure S contains a field "data" with several sub-fields.
-Please format the data structure according to these specifications: variable name "S", field "data", sub-fields "sample" and "smp_timestamp."
-The pupil data will be stored as a numerical array in the "sample" sub-field, and its corresponding timestamps will be stored in the "smp_timestamp" sub-field.
+The required "sample" sub-field contains the pupil values stored as a numerical array.
+The required "smp_timestamp" sub-field contains the timestamps (in seconds) that correspond to each pupil sample.
+The optional "valid" sub-field contains the valid/invalid sample tag provided by some eye-trackers.
+1 represents a valid sample and 0 represents an invalid sample.

-The timestamp values in smp_timestamp should be in units of *seconds*.
-For example, S(1).data.sample accesses the pupil data for the first subject and
-S(3).data.smp_timestamp accesses the timestamps for the third subject.
+Each index of data structure S can contain a different session's pupil data.
+For example, S(1).data.sample accesses the pupil data for the first subject and S(3).data.smp_timestamp accesses the timestamps for the third subject.

 After creating your data structure, save it as a .mat file using the command save('name_of_file.mat','S').
-Importantly, the GUI assumes the timestamps are in units of seconds (so convert the units in this step if necessary).
-Load in the Example_Data_Input.mat in your Matlab workspace to view an example of this data structure.

-Reading in your raw data to a Matlab data structure is the only programming step that is absolutely necessary to use the GUI.
-Take a look at ET_ReadFile.m and ReadRawData_Script.m in the RawData2Structure directory to understand how the example data structure was created from its raw data files.
+For a simple programatic approach to creating the data structure S from pupil data, take a look at the ET_ReadFile.m function and ReadRawData_Script.m in the RawData2Structure directory.

+Important notes: The smp_timestamp values need to be in units of seconds.
+The arrays in the "sample", "smp_timestamp", and "valid" sub-fields need to be the same size.
+Valid values are represented by 1's - some systems report invalid samples as 1's, so make sure to invert these in that case.

-### Getting Started
+### Loading Data

 To start up the GUI, run the ET_ReconstructPlots_GUI.m file from your Matlab command window.
 After the GUI appears, click the "Select Data" button to load in your .mat file.